From Youth Hockey To The LA Kings, Culver City Ice Arena’s Hans Matzel Has Seen It All

 The rink will close on February 2, and unless the new lessee backs out of their agreement, it appears that there will no longer be an ice rink serving the hockey and figure skating communities on the Westside of the Los Angeles area.

-What is not all that well known these days is that the Culver City Ice Arena plays a significant role in the history of the Los Angeles Kings, as it was their practice facility for nearly thirty years, until they moved to Iceoplex in the San Fernando Valley in 1994.
+What is not all that well known these days is that the Culver City Ice Arena plays a significant role in the history of the Los Angeles Kings, as it was their practice facility for more than twenty years, until they moved to Iceoplex in the San Fernando Valley in 1994.

 In Parts 1 and 2 of this series, former Kings players and staff shared some of their memories of what they knew as the Culver Ice Rink, both positive and negative, including the challenges and obstacles that the poor ice conditions and cramped, ill-equipped dressing and training room facilities presented for them.